Foxy/foxy-node-netlify-functions/src/functions/datastore-integration-orderdesk/README.md

 Go to your Netlify account and click the "New site from Git" button.

 - Choose your repository.
-- Click the "Advanced" button and then "New Variable"
+- Click the "Advanced" button add the following variables.
-  - The key should be: `FOXY_DATASTORE_CREDENTIALS`
+    - `FOXY_ORDERDESK_API_KEY`
+    - `FOXY_ORDERDESK_STORE_ID`
-  - To get this token, go to OrderDesk settings, at the 'API' tab.
-Copy all the information provided.
+- To get these variables go to OrderDesk settings, at the 'API' tab.

 # Upgrade your webhook